- in severe financial hardship

 - arrived in Australia as a refugee, are a former refugee, or are the partner or dependent child of a refugee or former refugee

 - are an Australian citizen

-- have already been a permanent resident of Australia for a continuous period of at least two years at any time
+- have already been a permanent resident of Australia for a continuous period of at least 2 years at any time

 - hold a temporary protection or bridging (removal pending) visa